fairtale5/Karmie/docs/core/architecture/database.md

    - Maximum batch operation size: 100 documents

 2. **Key Generation**
-   - All document keys are generated using nanoid()
+   - All document keys are generated using ULID
-   - Keys are unique within a collection
+   - Keys are unique within a collection and provide chronological sorting capability
    - Keys are used for document references
    - Do not use Principal IDs as keys